 Learn about the chemical reactions involved, the key differences between the type of resin, and the most popular applications.

 Also, you will learn how to choose the right epoxy resin for your project.

-Epoxy resins have become increasingly popular among artists, DIY enthusiasts, and industrial manufacturers due to their versatility and durability.
+Epoxy resins have become increasingly popular among artists, DIY enthusiasts, and industrial manufacturers due to the versatility and durability.

-From creating stunning river tables and art pieces to providing a protective coating for various surfaces, these resins are used in a wide range of applications.
+From creating epoxy river tables and resin art pieces to providing a protective coating for table tops, epoxy resins serve a wide range of projects.